50206richie/2023Fall_Projects/README.md

 Added moves (special rule):
 - Pair with one: E.g. [3, 3, 4]
 - Two pairs with one: E.g. [3, 3, 4, 4, 5]
-### Game Funcitons (game_functions.py)
+### Game Functions (game_functions.py)
-Include funcitons for dealing cards, playing a card, checking if winner exists, etc.
+Include functions for dealing cards, playing cards, checking if a winner exists, etc.
 ***
 ## Validation of the Simulation
 - The distribution of the points a landlord gets